alexdlaird/amazon-orders/docs/index.rst

 .. image:: https://img.shields.io/github/license/alexdlaird/amazon-orders
    :target: https://github.com/alexdlaird/amazon-orders

-``amazon-orders`` is an unofficial library that provides a Python API (and CLI) for Amazon order history.
+``amazon-orders`` is an unofficial library that provides a Python API (and CLI) for Amazon order history, line items, and transactions.

 Only the English, ``.com`` version of Amazon is officially supported.
 Other Amazon domains can be targeted by passing ``domain`` to :class:`~amazonorders.session.AmazonSession` (or ``--domain`` on the CLI), and other English-based sites